 - The height of the seat can be adjusted making the seat higher or lower, this helps adjust the scooter to your own height.

-- The position can usually be adjusted on mid-sized scooters and larger, allowing you to move forward and backward.
+- The position can usually be adjusted on mid-sized scooters and larger, allowing you to move forward and backwards.

 - The angle and height of the headrest can be adjusted to fit you comfortably.